consevempthe/WorldTripPlanner/reports/design.md

 * Support for saving and adding additional custom units.
 * The popup menu will show what unit it is in.
 # Sprint 3
+## Initial Design Thinking for Sprint 3
+### Understanding our users
+We tried to understand what our users would consider on a surface level to understand their feelings.
+1. **What the user "says"**
+    * The user "says" they want to be able to plan a trip anywhere in the world.
+    * What this means is they want to make an itinerary, find the shortest distance for their trip and save that information.
+2. **What the user "thinks"**
+    * The user "thinks" about the locations they want to go to.
+They want visual indications of their places.
+3. **What the user "does"**
+    * The user will plan one location at a time and expect to be able to create their trip.
+    * They want to save their trip and be able to load their own trips.
+4. **What the user "feels"**
+    * The user feels accomplishment in creating their trip.
+### Define the problem
+Our group brainstormed to understand what our users would want out of a trip planner application.
+These will help us further narrow our goals in sprint 3 to assure we meet these potential user desires.
+* As a user I want to create a trip so that I don't have to worry about the details and I can have fun going on an adventure.
+* As a user I want a great user experience from the apps that I use so that I don't have to fuss about learning to use my app.
+* As a user I want to be able to make and edit my trips so that I can feel in control of everything.

+From here our group will take what we learned from defining our problem and understanding our users to rethink the way we approach the design of our sprints.
+Below is what we came up with.

 # Sprint 4
 # Sprint 5